NG-sama/Seq2Feature/README.md

 Seq2Feature is a comprehensive pipeline designed for annotating plasmid sequences and generating machine learning features using PLAnnotate.
 This tool automates feature extraction and annotation to support genomic research and machine learning model development.

+This project is primarily inspired by [pLannotate](https://github.com/mmcguffi/pLannotate/) from [Barrick Lab](https://barricklab.org/twiki/bin/view/Lab), which provides the foundation for sequence annotation used in Seq2Feature.
+We extend and build upon this work to offer additional features and automation.

 ## Features

 - **Automated Annotation**: Uses databases such as GenoLIB, FPbase, and Swiss PROT to annotate plasmid sequences.